ramkumarcrk/monstack/README.md

 # Pre-Requisite:
        Make sure your base VM/Cloud Instance has internet connectivity to pull images from Docker hub and adequate space in the local filesystem
-       Run all scrips as root user or add sudo as prefix
+       Run all scrips as root user or add sudo as prefix Make sure git installed

 # Getting Started: